-Often perceived as a mid-table Championship side, Brentford’s performances this season have suggested anything but.
+Often perceived as a mid-table Championship side, Brentford’s performances this season have suggested they are anything but.

 Manager Thomas Frank and the coaching and non-coaching staff at the London club have done wonders in making them push for a play-off berth and give the side a distinct identity.

 The switch from a three-man defence to a more conventional 4-3-3 has been vital for Brentford’s surge up the table.
 They now sit in a respectable eight place and provided results elsewhere go their way, will be in the top six.
 This will come as a delight for the fans – given their move to the new stadium next season.